rgauthey/simple-multithreaded-httpserver/readme.md

 # simple-multithreaded-httpserver

-This is a simple multithreaded http server written in rust.
+This is a simple multithreaded http server that properly shuts down after 2 requests just for the purpose of learning multithreading in rust.

 ## Usage